Hack4Eugene/waste-prevention-by-internet-relay-food/api/node/README.md

 * [controllers](api/controllers) -- The controller files referenced in the API spec
 * [models](api/models) -- The data models used to interact with the database

+Authentication is handled by verifying a JSON Web Token, like the ones issued by Auth0.
+Endpoints that require authentication are called out in [app.js](app.js).
+In order to change the certificate used to verify the tokens, you'll need to update [tokenUtils.js](tokenUtils.js).